Why has my senior dog started to pant, pace and whine at night?

 This type of behaviour at night often indicates anxiety and is unfortunately a fairly common problem in aged dogs.
 It’s thought that failing senses such as eyesight and hearing make these guys more disoriented in darkness or dim light.

-A hands-on examination from your local Vet would be a great place to start, and as soon as possible.
-They may even recommend a blood and urine test as a great way to assess your dog’s base health.
+A discussion with a vet would be a great place to start, and as soon as you start noticing their behaviour change.
+The vet may recommend a blood and urine test as these tests are a great way to assess your dog’s base health.
 Medical causes of the behaviour change need to be ruled out or diagnosed so that a tailored program based your pets’ specific issues can start.

 When anxiety is contributing the following may help:

-• Establish a daily routine with a crate where it is enjoyable by using feeding toys such as kongs or treats to create positive associations.
+• establish a daily routine with a crate where it is enjoyable by using feeding toys such as Kongs or treats to create positive associations.
 Ensure they can walk in and out when they please.
-When they feel happy in this you can also use it at night
+When they are comfortable with the crate you can also start to use it at night.

-• Consider baby-gating a room where your dog feels safe and happy, maybe with pee pads, just in case.
+• consider baby-gating a room where your dog feels safe and happy.
+Pop down some pee pads, just in case.

-• Increase daily activity and play (in a safe way depending on your dogs fitness and joint health) so that they are more tired at night
+• increase daily activity and play (in a safe way depending on your dogs fitness and joint health) so that they are worn out after a bid day

 • Thundershirts (fitted shirt) as a calming solution